-Are you good with numbers?
 Do you have an organized mind that’s good with details?
-Do you want to improve your ability to work with figures, think critically and make informed decisions, whatever your career path?
+Do you want to improve your ability to work with figures, think critically and make informed decisions?
 Are you looking for a job that will always be in demand?

-Accounting principles and practices — and the analytical, communication and computer skills that accompany them — are critical in today’s competitive business environment.
-Even though it may seem to be highly structured, think outside the box: accounting affects virtually every business field and type, whether you’re an entrepreneur, CEO or everyday worker looking for a better financial future.
+Accounting principles and practices are critical in today’s competitive business world.
+Accounting affects virtually every business field and type, whether you’re an entrepreneur, CEO or worker looking for a better financial future.

-Small to large businesses, government agencies, nonprofits, educational institutions — all need trained accounting personnel to make sure that financial transactions are handled properly and accurate records are kept.
-Workers entering this challenging profession may analyze financial records, manage budgets, perform cost analysis, evaluate taxes and more.
+Small to large businesses, government agencies, nonprofits and educational institutions need trained accounting personnel to make sure that financial transactions are handled properly and accurate records kept.

-We emphasize both manual and computerized applications, including general ledger packages (such as QuickBooks and Peachtree) and Excel.
-As an Accounting student, you’ll develop and improve your 10-key and word processing skills as well.
+Emphasis is on both manual and computerized applications, including general ledger packages (such as QuickBooks and Peachtree) and Excel.
+You’ll develop and improve 10-key and word processing skills as well.

-Our program design allows you to continue your training from one level to another in a building block format that saves you time and money.
-For instance, courses for the one-semester Accounting Clerk Certificate apply toward the Accounting Assistant Certificate, which you can earn the following semester — and then apply toward the associate degree in accounting.
+Program design allows you to continue from one level to another in a building block format that saves you time and money.
+Courses for the one-semester Accounting Clerk Certificate apply toward the Accounting Assistant Certificate, which you can earn the following semester — and then apply toward the associate degree.

-You can also just take accounting courses to strengthen your overall education, as well as select business and accounting electives in areas of special interest or job opportunity.
+You can also just take accounting courses to strengthen your overall education, or select electives in areas of special interest.

-The following Accounting associate degree and certificates are offered at all seven colleges of DCCCD:
+Courses in Accounting are offered at all seven colleges of DCCCD.

 See degree and certificate options in Accounting.